Luke White, 2nd Baron Annaly: Family

 Lord Annaly married Emily, daughter of James Stuart, in 1853.
 Their English home was Titness Park near Cheapside in Sunninghill, Berkshire.
 They had five sons and three daughters.
-All his sons had military careers, his third son Robert notably achieving the rank of Brigadier-General in the 184th Infantry Brigade.
+All his sons had military careers, his third son Robert notably raising the Stockbrokers Battalion of the Royal Fusiliers in 1914 and later commanding 184th (2nd South Midland) Brigade with the rank of Brigadier-General.

 His daughter Violet married Major Lord Percy St. Maur (in previous generations also spelt Seymour), second son of Algernon St Maur, 14th Duke of Somerset – this and the related Northumberland and Norfolk dukedoms form the main instance of a pre-Tudor major landowning dynasty which has survived.